blurred/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-## What is the average daily activity pattern?
+## 3. What is the average daily activity pattern?
+3.1 Make a time series plot (i.e. type = “l”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 averageDailyActivity <- aggregate(activity$steps, by=list(activity$interval),